 The first Vienna Quantum Foundations Conference is organized by the Institute of Quantum Optics and Quantum Information-Vienna (Austrian Academy of Sciences).
 Continuing a long tradition of quantum physics in Vienna, the conference brings together leading international researchers in this field to discuss and shape the future of quantum foundations.

-The conference will comprehend invited talks until the early afternoon, followed by a poster session introduced by flash-talks, and three panel sessions:
+The conference will comprehend invited talks, poster sessions, and three panel discussions:

 “Philosophical aspects of physics – The relevance of philosophy for quantum physics and beyond.”